 Forensic biologists examining evidence using an alternate light source

 The Forensic Biology section of the Forensic Science Laboratory performs serological and DNA analyses of physiological fluids and other biological materials from the human body for identification and comparison purposes.
-The type of material typically examined includes, but is not limited to: blood, semen, saliva, urine, skin cells and hair collected at crime scenes and from articles of physical evidence.
-These types of biological materials are frequently deposited or exchanged during the commission of violent crimes such as homicides, rapes, assaults, burglaries, and hit and run fatalities.
+The type of material typically examined includes, but is not limited to: blood, semen, saliva, urine, skin cells, and hair collected at crime scenes and from articles of physical evidence.
+These types of biological materials are frequently deposited or exchanged during the commission of violent crimes such as homicides, rapes, assaults, burglaries, and hit-and-run fatalities.
 The Lab’s analysis of biological crime scene evidence may link that material to victims and/or suspects, thus aiding criminal investigations.

 The Forensic Biology section analyzes cases submitted from over 50 different law enforcement agencies throughout Westchester County.
 Personnel from this section perform laboratory analyses on samples submitted by police agencies and the County District Attorney’s Office.
 They also assist in the processing of crime scenes.